dsanchezNYC/applitools-hackathon-cypress/README.md

 1. Clone the repo to your local machine.
 2. Open project using VS Code.
+3. In terminal, enter command "npx cypress install --force".
-3. In terminal, enter command "npx cypress open".
+4. In terminal, enter command "npx cypress open".
-4. From Cypress UI, click either TraditionalTests or VisualAITests.
+5. From Cypress UI, click either TraditionalTests or VisualAITests.

 At this point the tests will execute via Cypress UI in Chrome browser.